kasslent/clc-digital-skills/_lessons/module-7.md

 <div class="details">

-Categories allow for a broad grouping of post topics.
-Blog posts should fit into a single category.
-For example, a food blog can have recipes in the following categories: Breakfast, Lunch or Dinner.
+Categories allow for broad grouping of post topics.
+For example, a food blog can have recipes in the following categories: Soups, Mains, Sides, Desserts.

 To add categories, go to **Posts > Categories** or within the post itself.
 ![]({{site.img}}/module6/dashboard-categories-post.png)